ScriptFUSION/Porter/README.md

 Resources
 ---------

-Resources fetch data using the supplied connector and format it as a collection of arrays.
+Resources fetch data using the supplied connector and format it as an iterator.
 A resource implements `ProviderResource` that defines the following three methods.

 ```php
 public function getProviderClassName(): string;